Short on Cash? Here's Some Advice For Families Stretching Their Budgets

 - See if you can get a break on your mortgage.
 U.S. regulators ordered loans backed by mortgage giants Fannie Mae and Freddie Mac to offer flexibility in mortgage payments for up to a year.
 Some banks are offering options to defer mortgage payments, for example.
 Either way, check the fine print, because some of those agreements come with harsh terms.

 - For renters: Many cities have called for a halt to evictions, but without offering much additional guidance.
 Bigger companies might have more flexibility to accept late payments.
-Dyan Navejar, who lives in Lexington, Ky., says her landlord told her he isn't a conglomerate, and needs her rent on time to be able to pay his mortgage payments.
-So, he told her, "it's business as usual."
+Dyan Navejar, who lives in Lexington, Ky., says her landlord told her he isn't a conglomerate and needs her rent on time to be able to pay his mortgage payments.
+So, he told her, "It's business as usual."

 - Student loans and medical loans often offer adjustments based on ability to pay.
 Student loans often adjust payments based on income, for example.
 Hauer, the financial adviser, says the same is true for medical bills.
 "Most medical providers will allow you to set up a payment plan, and most of them charge no interest or very low interest," she says, so don't put those bills on your credit card, where interest rates are much higher.